Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added Chevauchée upgrade for the English civilization (researchable at the Barracks).
 This upgrade makes cavalry units acquire resources when they damage enemy buildings.
 - Added Skynborg Yale upgrade for the Dwarven civilization (researchable at the Yale Pen).
 This upgrade increases cavalry HP.
 - Added the Tribe government type upgrade (-10% infantry cost).
+Tribal factions are locked to this government type, while polities can switch from it to Monarchy or Republic.
+Players with the Tribe government type will have a name like e.g. "Gute Tribe", even if they are polities.

 -----------------------------------------------------------------------
 - 5.3.1